-We meet at our group hotel at 8:00 pm on Day 1.
+We meet at our group hotel in Nadi at 8:00 pm on Day 1.
 Room check in is available from 2pm.
-Hotel accommodation is based on twin share rooms, single rooms are available for an additional charge.
+Hotel accommodation is based on a twin share room but single rooms are available for an additional charge.